laufuentes/Projet-GL---Principal-Component-method-Missing-Values/README.md

 ##### 2.2- Package requirements

 To run this experiment several packages may be required.
-We propose to create a new conda environment taxi_advi by copy-pasting the following command on the terminal:
+We propose to create a new conda environment ifamd by copy-pasting the following command on the terminal:
 ```
 # Create a new Conda environment
 conda create -n ifamd python=3.8